 The Department of Health says that people should get vaccinated in mid-April, to give the vaccine a few weeks to take effect, and to be effective during the peak of the flu season, as it starts to lose effect after three or four months.
 Despite this trend, 2020 has seen a number of early influenza cases reported in Australia.
 An early start to the season has meant an early peak as well.

 Because influenza mutates, and a different strain circulated each season, it’s vital to make sure you are vaccinated annually.

 What Else Can You Do To Protect Yourself?

 Social distancing, isolation on presentation of symptoms and stringent hygiene may also help to protect you against influenza this year.
 Government recommendations that people avoid all non-essential social gatherings, maintaining a 1.5m distance between people and avoiding physical contact as part of its efforts to manage Covid-19, but taking these precautions can protect you against influenza as well.

 Do your best to stay generally healthy.
 Drink enough water every day and make sure you’re eating a balanced and wholesome diet that includes all the food groups.
 Make sure you’re getting enough exercise too – it’s a great stress reliever as well as a contributor to your overall health.
 Have your annual influenza vaccine, and take advantage of this time to focus on your health.

-At Sirius Health we are committed to providing holistic health services.
+At Super Health Chatswood Medical Centre we are committed to providing holistic health services.
 Please contact us for your flu shot, advice on diet and exercise, or for your general healthcare needs.
 Please contact our office for an appointment.